dmgorlesky1/Stock-Option-Checker/README.md

 The purpose of this program is to see what stocks have options currently, and if options were added to a ticker.

 # Notes:
 The yahoo_fin package will occasionally error itself out and quit the program after too many attempts to get the a tickers information.
 This isn't unusual, just a nuiance of the package.
-You should be able to rerun it again and it will continue where it left off with no problems.
+The readFile program will continue to run through all the tickers, filtering out all the undesired, as well as tickers above $100.

 Future Work:
 ------------